Projekt-FIW-Platzbuchung/backend/README.md

 npm test
 ```
 # Swagger API Documentation
-start the backend with
+- start the backend with
 ```
 npm run start
 ```
 Navigate to `http://localhost:4000/api-docs`

-Click on Authorize
+- Click on Authorize

-In VSC put in your .env file
+- In VSC put in your .env file
 ```
 SECRET_KEY=DasIstSecretKeyDotEnv
 ```
-Go to Postman and Send following Request:
+- Go to Postman and Send following Request:
 ```
 GET localhost:4000/generate-token
 ```
-Copy the Token and paste it in the SWAGGER UI Authorize Field
+- Copy the Token and paste it in the SWAGGER UI Authorize Field and click close afterwards
+- Now you can Try out the Endpoints